NextCenturyCorporation/neon-dash/README.md

 ## Apache 2 Open Source License

-Neon is made available by [Next Century](http://www.nextcentury.com) under the [Apache 2 Open Source License](http://www.apache.org/licenses/LICENSE-2.0.txt).
+Neon is made available by [CACI](http://www.caci.com) (formerly [Next Century Corporation](http://nextcentury.com)) under the [Apache 2 Open Source License](http://www.apache.org/licenses/LICENSE-2.0.txt).
 You may freely download, use, and modify, in whole or in part, the source code or release packages.
 Any restrictions or attribution requirements are spelled out in the license file.
 Neon attribution information can be found in the [LICENSE](./LICENSE) and [NOTICE](./NOTICE.md) files.
 For more information about the Apache license, please visit the [The Apache Software Foundation’s License FAQ](http://www.apache.org/foundation/license-faq.html).

 ## References